-Cheryl Dileo, the Carnell Professor of Music Therapy at Temple University, received her PhD in Music Education for College Teaching from Louisiana State University and her Bachelor's and Master's in Music Therapy from Loyola University of the South.
+Cheryl Dileo, Emerita Laura H. Carnell Professor of Music Therapy, received her PhD in Music Education for College Teaching from Louisiana State University and her Bachelor's and Master's in Music Therapy from Loyola University of the South.
 She is a Board-certified music therapist with a number of years of experience as a clinician and consultant.
 She currently coordinates the PhD Program in Music Therapy.
 In addition, she is the Director of the Arts and Quality of Life Research Center at Temple University.

 She has served as Program Coordinator of Music Therapy and on a number of college and university committees.
 She founded the music therapy program at the University of Evansville and has served on the music therapy faculty at Loyola University.
 She was named the McAndless Distinguished Scholar and Professor in the Humanities for the 2002-3 academic year at Eastern Michigan University.
 Currently, she is an honorary faculty member at both the University of Melbourne, and the University of Queensland, Australia, and is on the PhD Advisory Board at Aalborg University, Denmark.
 She has served on the Editorial Board of the Journal of Music Therapy and Music Therapy: The Journal of the American Association for Music Therapy, and the International Journal of the Arts in Psychotherapy.